MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-C-Minerals-Management-3000/part-3160-Onshore-Oil-Gas-Operations/subpart-3162-Requirements-Operating-Rights-Owners-Operators/section-3162.3-1.md

 (i) Approval of the Application for Permit to Drill does not warrant or certify that the applicant holds legal or equitable title to the subject lease(s) which would entitle the applicant to conduct drilling operations.

-(j) When submitting an Application for Permit to Drill an oil well, the operator must also submit a plan to minimize waste of natural gas from that well.
+(j) Beginning January 17, 2019, when submitting an Application for Permit to Drill an oil well, the operator must also submit a plan to minimize waste of natural gas from that well.
 The waste minimization plan must accompany, but would not be part of, the Application for Permit to Drill.
 The waste minimization plan must set forth a strategy for how the operator will comply with the requirements of 43 CFR subpart 3179 regarding control of waste from venting and flaring, and must explain how the operator plans to capture associated gas upon the start of oil production, or as soon thereafter as reasonably possible, including an explanation of why any delay in capture of the associated gas would be required.
 Failure to submit a complete and adequate waste minimization plan is grounds for denying or disapproving an Application for Permit to Drill.
 The waste minimization plan must include the following information:

 (1) The anticipated completion date of the proposed well(s);